Iranian Americans: Discrimination

 According to the Public Affairs Alliance of Iranian Americans, nearly half of Iranian-Americans surveyed in 2008 by Zogby International have experienced or personally know Iranian Americans who have experienced discrimination due to their ethnicity, religion, or country of origin.
 The most common types of discrimination reported are airport security check, social discrimination, racial profiling, employment or business discrimination and discrimination at the hands of immigration officials.

-Iranians have been confused as Arabs by the media, government, and public.
-Iranians are known for their great pride in the Persian culture and language and according to the Orange County Register, "nothing annoys Iranian-Americans more than being mistaken for Arabs."

 In 2009, Martin Kramer, a Harvard professor, warned about the dangers of allowing Iranian Americans to get too close to power during the 2009 American Israel Public Affairs Committee (AIPAC) conference:

 In 2009, Merrill Lynch & Co. agreed to pay $1.55 million to resolve a U.S. government lawsuit accusing the bank of discriminating against an Iranian American employee.
 The government accused the firm of refusing to promote and later firing this employee on the basis of his national origin and religion.

 On 8 September 2015, 22-year-old Iranian American Shayan Mazroei was stabbed to death by white supremacist Craig Tanber.
 Mazroei, who resided in Laguna Niguel, was a successful businessman operating his own car dealership in Santa Ana.
 On the night of 8 September 2015, Mazroei began discussing his mother visiting Iran to his girlfriend in a restaurant until Elizabeth Anne Thornburg spat on Mazroei shouting racial slurs.
 Tanber, who would later be sentenced to life in prison, then proceeded to stab Mazroei resulting in his death.

-In 2017 in the Kansas City suburb of Olathe, Adam Purinton shot and killed two Indians thinking that they were of Iranian descent.
+In 2017 in the Kansas City suburb of Olathe, Adam Purinton shot and killed two Indians at a bar, mistaking them for Iranian.
 While murdering them Puriton yelled "Get out of my country."

 In 2018, while on national television, having a discussion about taking a DNA test, Senator Lindsey Graham remarked that it would be "terrible" if he discovered he had Iranian heritage.
 Graham's statement outraged many high-profile Iranian-Americans, including Omid Kordestani (chairman of Twitter), Ali Partovi and Hadi Partovi (CEOs of Code.org), Pejman Nozad, and British Iranian Christiane Amanpour.

 In 2020, the United States Border Patrol instituted a large scale detention of Iranian Americans at the Canadian border without probable cause.
 While returning to the U.S. from Canada, Americans of Iranian heritage were detained by border officers.
 Over 60 Americans of Iranian descent were detained and interrogated at the Canadian border.
 The incident took place during a time of escalated tensions between Iran and the U.S.